igorbenav/clientai/README.md

 ---

-**ClientAI** is a Python package that provides a unified interface for interacting with multiple AI providers, including OpenAI, Replicate, and Ollama.
+**ClientAI** is a Python package that provides a unified interface for interacting with multiple AI providers, including OpenAI, Replicate, Groq and Ollama.
 It offers seamless integration and consistent methods for text generation and chat functionality across different AI platforms.

 **Documentation**: [igorbenav.github.io/clientai/](https://igorbenav.github.io/clientai/)